 Italy after the First World War was, like many European countries, rife with instability and factionalism.
 Mussolini’s “fascist” party in 1922 had collected only 35 out of 500 seats in Italy’s Chamber of Deputies; despite this apparent lack of popular support he was still asking to be appointed prime minister.
 He threatened to march on Rome himself with his private militia (squadristi) and take power with or without official permission.
 He had some support from the established institutions of the day: the monarchy, the army, the church, and big business.
 In the wake of the Bolshevist radicalism that was threatening Europe, the establishment was looking for a charismatic figure who might be able to restore order and bring the county some measure of stability.

 In the end, these temptations proved too attractive to resist.
 King Vittorio Emanuele III asked Mussolini to become prime minister.
 He thought that by making him part of a coalition, he would be able to restrain the worst of Mussolini’s excesses.
 The so-called “March on Rome” took place only after he had been appointed prime minister.
 Arriving in Rome by train–not marching along with his men–Mussolini then had his 20,000 blackshirts parade around the city like conquerors.
 This was the origin of the myth of his “seizure” of power: but there was no seizure.
-Instead he was appointed by the existing powers, who thought they could use him for their own ends.
+The myth was another of Il Duce‘s shabby lies, designed to glorify himself and his movement; in fact, he was appointed by the existing powers, who thought they could use him for their own ends.
 In this they were only partially correct.

 It was never established whether Mussolini was involved or knew anything about the plot beforehand.
 He was certainly not above using violence, or encouraging its use, against political opponents; but such a reckless step probably was taken without his knowledge or approval.
 Despite this, he was able to use the crisis that the murder generated to consolidate his hold on power.
 Anti-fascist demonstrations escalated in the streets, general strikes were declared, and it seems that Mussolini would have to resign.